wshager/abstractng/README.md

 #### Mechanically pulled 🐥

 The above example applies to arrays, but what if we want to extend it to other types at some point?
 We need a way to get values from the array that is generic enough as to apply it to container types.
 One such pattern is the [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 To write a generator function for any array is straightforward enough.
-Only when we want to add types we need to use generics, since the array can contain any type.
+Only, when we want to add types we need to use generics, since the array can contain any type.

 > 🦉 Generics is a way to create an interface that can work with a variety of types, while still constraining it more that with using `any`.
 Instead one or more "type parameters" are expected.
 See [the page on Generics in the TypeScript handbook](https://www.typescriptlang.org/docs/handbook/2/generics.html).